biom262/cmm262-2023/CMM262-Syllabus-2023.md

 Please use office hours for questions regarding the homework assignments or take-home exams.
 It can be difficult, especially with code and software, to troubleshoot your problems via email or slack.
 If you are unable to attend office hours, you are welcome to contact the TAs with your questions via email or slack.

 > :warning: **Note:** Please make sure to include _all_ TAs in your correspondences so we can ensure that you get help as soon as possible.<br>
-> If you must email or slack regarding a question, please do not expect an response unless it is within working hours (Monday-Friday, 8:00 AM - 8:00 PM PST), otherwise, there is no guarantee you will receive a response.
+> If you must email or slack regarding a question, please do not expect a response unless it is within working hours (Monday-Friday, 8:00 AM - 8:00 PM PST), otherwise, there is no guarantee you will receive a response.

 ## What's the course schedule?
 You can find the schedule of what we'll be covering day-by-day at the following Google Sheets link: